Belle II Constraints on the Non-Minimal Universal Extra Dimensional Model: transition in the NMUED scenario

 For the sake of convenience, the form factors \( A_1(q^2) \), \( A_{12}(q^2) \), and \( V(q^2) \), associated with the \( B \to K^\ast \) transition, are presented in Appendix~\ref{BFF}.
 The overall branching fraction can be determined by integrating the differential branching fraction across the entire kinematically permissible region.

 Before we proceed to the numerical analysis, we would like to emphasise some important issues.
-It has been previously noted that the presence of various BLTs in the NMUED action results in nontrivial modifications to the KK-masses and couplings (altered by \( I^n_1 \) and \( I^n_2 \)) associated with KK-excitations, in contrast to their UED counterparts.
+It has been previously noted that the presence of various BLTs in the NMUED action results in nontrivial modifications to the KK-masses and couplings (altered by \( I^n_1 \) and \( I^n_2 \)) associated with KK-excitations, in contrast to their UED counterparts\footnote{It is important to highlight that, concerning the NMUED model, the quantity of Feynman diagrams corresponds exactly to that calculated in the UED model, as elaborated in reference \cite{Buras:2002ej}.}.
 Therefore, it is not feasible to derive the function \( X_n \) ( defined as \( X_n = C_n + B^{\nu\bar{\nu}}_n \)) in the NMUED context merely by rescaling the corresponding values from the UED model \cite{Buras:2002ej}.
 Consequently, we have independently calculated the KK-mode contributions within the NMUED framework utilising Feynman diagrams (illustrated in Figs. \ref{pen}, \ref{self}, and \ref{box}).
 Furthermore, it is evident from Eqs. \ref{fn} and \ref{gn} that the KK-mode contributions in the NMUED model differ significantly from those in the UED formulation.
 However, if we set the boundary terms to zero (i.e., \( r_V = 0 \) and \( r_f = 0 \)), we can readily recover the results of the UED model from our expressions.
 Moreover, as the KK-number increases (i.e., for larger values of \( n \)), the masses of the fields \( T^{1(n)}_t \), \( T^{2(n)}_t \), \( T^{1(n)}_u \), and \( T^{2(n)}_u \) become nearly degenerate.
 This mass degeneracy leads to a suppression of the function \( X_n \), for higher values of \( n \).
 Therefore, under the NMUED framework, only a limited number of terms in the KK-mode summation have a substantial impact.
 Additionally, it is important to note that in the one-loop Feynman diagram calculations, we only consider interactions where the zero-mode field couples to pairs of KK-excitations with identical KK-numbers.
 In the context of KK-parity conserving NMUED, it is also possible to have non-zero interactions involving KK-excitations with KK-numbers \( n \), \( m \), and \( p \), provided that \( n + m + p \) is an even integer.
 Nevertheless, we have explicitly confirmed that the final results remain largely unchanged even when accounting for all potential off-diagonal interactions \cite{Jha:2014faa, Datta:2015aka, Datta:2016flx, Shaw:2019fin, Shaw:2020fxf}.